-Benefit: because your young child is laying down patterns that will impact the rest of his/her life, their relationship with those who care for them, as well as how they are treated and responded to in the early years, is critical.
+In these extraordinary early years, your child is laying down patterns that will impact the rest of their lives.
+So their relationship with those who care for them - and how they are treated and responded to - is critical

 Flexibility: the benefit of our framework, as opposed to a structured program, is that our teachers are empowered to observe your child and then plan for their learning, based on your child’s individual needs, abilities and interests.
 So your child is placed at the centre of their learning - they’re not fitted into a program.